Gearing up for your first Disney cruise? Get the scoop on the amazing experience you need to have on your Disney cruise with kids!

 What doesn’t change is the fun and creative tone of the restaurant and the celebration of great animated Disney classics.

-Drawn to Magic on the Magic and Wonder is a story of the evolution of animation, during which the black and white interior of the restaurant spring to life with vibrant bursts of color.
+Drawn to Magic on the Magic and Wonder is a story of the evolution of animation, during which the black and white interior of the restaurant springs to life with vibrant bursts of color.
+This transformation creates an immersive experience for kids, teens, and adults alike, ensuring a good time for all.

 On the Fantasy and the Dream, Crush from Finding Nemo interacts with you in Undersea Magic.
 And you can draw your own creation and watch it come to life on the big screen.

-Any version of this restaurant and the incorporated dinner shows is amazingly fun for families to experience together.
+Any version of this restaurant and the incorporated dinner shows are amazingly fun for families to experience together.
+Plus, the dining experience offers plenty of storage space for your little ones’ belongings, such as autograph books and toys, so they can fully enjoy the meal.

 Character Meet and Greets

-Character meet and greets on a Disney Cruise are magical experiences that create lasting memories for families.
+Character meet and greets on a Disney Cruise are magical experiences that create lasting family memories.

-Unlike at the theme parks where lines can be quite long, character interactions on the cruise ships often feel more personal and relaxed.
+Unlike in theme parks, where lines can be long, character interactions on cruise ships often feel more personal and relaxed.

-From Mickey Mouse to Elsa, a variety of favorite Disney characters roam the ships, often dressed in exclusive nautical or holiday-themed outfits unique to the cruise line.
+From Mickey Mouse to Elsa, various favorite Disney characters roam the ships, often dressed in exclusive nautical or holiday-themed outfits unique to the cruise line.

 Whether you’re at a scheduled meet and greet, a themed party, or simply bump into a character around the ship, there’s always an opportunity for a quick chat, an autograph, or a photo.

-Disney’s commitment to character integrity means the experience is wonderfully immersive for children.
+Disney’s commitment to character integrity makes the experience wonderfully immersive for children.

 So remember to bring your camera and autograph book to capture these magical moments!